aws/aws-sam-cli/README.md

 Validate your templates with `$ sam validate`.
 This command will validate your template against the official [AWS Serverless Application Model specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md).
-As with most SAM CLI commands, it will look for a `template.yaml` file in your current working directory by default.
+As with most SAM Local commands, it will look for a `template.yaml` file in your current working directory by default.
 You can specify a different template file/location with the `-t` or `--template` option.

 **Syntax**